International Renaissance Foundation

-IRF is one of Ukraine's largest charity organization.
 Its main objective is to provide financial and operational assistance to the development of an open and democratic society in Ukraine by supporting key civic initiatives in this area.

-Over the period from 1990 to 2010 the International Renaissance Foundation supported numerous Ukrainian non-governmental organizations, community groups, academic and cultural institutions, publishing houses etc. in the amount of over $100 million.
+Over the period from 1990 to 2023, the International Renaissance Foundation supported numerous Ukrainian non-governmental organizations, community groups, academic and cultural institutions, publishing houses etc. in the amount of over $350 million.

 Key areas

-The International Renaissance Foundation (IRF), finances projects and programs which foster the development of civil society, promote rule of law and independent mass media.
-Funds are also allocated for diversification of information resources for the third sector, democratization of education and public health, advancing of social capital and academic publications, as well as ensuring protection of national minorities rights and their integration into Ukrainian society.
+The International Renaissance Foundation is one of the largest Ukrainian charitable foundations that has been working in Ukraine since 1990 to build an open society where everyone feels worthy, where citizens are involved in shaping the state, and where the authorities are transparent and accountable.
+Their mission is to build a Ukraine where human rights are protected and positive changes work for the benefit of citizens.

 IRF is providing financial support to the projects that encourage European integration, strengthening the impact of civil society and its control over the government, the system of civic protection of rights and establishment of the rule of law in Ukraine, penitentiary reform, civic activities of ethnic minorities, educational and public health reforms, publishing activities etc.

-IRF's Executive Board and Program Boards determine the program priorities.
-Composed of prominent public figures and experts, the Boards address IRF's key action areas: civil society, rule of law, education, mass media, health care etc. As the chief civic structure within IRF, it elaborates the general strategy for the entire organization.
+As for today, key areas of action include: